DLXPlugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

-= 2.9.5 =
+= 2.9.7 =
-Fixing spacing issue with the edit buttons when selecting a button theme.
-New wrapper around the buttons for better styling control.
+Adding new filter to allow for permanent comment deletion option and override.